Martelli29/SIR-Model/README.md

 The repository contains the following python files:

-- epidemic_class.py:This file defines a class that encapsulates all the parameters and methods necessary to simulate the epidemic's evolution.
+- epidemic_class.py: This file defines a class that encapsulates all the parameters and methods necessary to simulate the epidemic's evolution.
 - input.py: This file handles the user interaction, prompting for initial parameters and passing them to the epidemic_class.py module.
-- main.py: runs the evolution and and generating the graphical representation of the results.
+- main.py: runs the evolution and generating the graphical representation of the results.
 - plot.py: This file contains the code responsible for creating the visual representation (plot) of the epidemic using the Matplotlib library.
 - requirements.txt: This text file lists the external Python libraries required for the program to function. ([mentioned before](https://github.com/Martelli29/SIR-Model#Install-and-run-the-code))
 - test.py: This file utilizes the pytest library to implement automated unit tests for the program's functionality.